utmsigep/member-directory/docs/index.md

 ![map](screenshots/map.png)

-US Census APIs allow you to approximate the mailing addresses of your members.
+[Geocodio](https://www.geocod.io/) (optional) and the US Census APIs allow you to approximate the mailing addresses of your members.
 You can also set their GPS coordinates in the backend.

 ---